Resources

 Step 1: Visit a CC webpage online.
 Experts recommend sticking with government portals to ensure accuracy.

-Step 2: Enter your information like age, gender, weight, height, and activity levels.
-Your activity levels can be sedentary, lightly active, moderately active, or very active-depending on the amount of time you spend being physically active, the intensity of your physical activity, your job profile, and your hobbies.
+Step 2: Enter your information, such as age, gender, weight, height, and activity levels.
+Your activity levels can be sedentary, lightly active, moderately active, or very active, depending on how much time you spend being physically active, the intensity of your physical activity, your job profile, and your hobbies.

-Step 3: Click on the calculate button and sit back.
-The calculator will display your recommended daily intake of carbohydrates in a few seconds.
+Step 3: Click on the ‘Calculate’ button and sit back.
+The carb calculator will display your recommended daily intake of carbohydrates in a few seconds.

 Jump Tag Icon